 Resolution of DNS_PROBE_FINISHED_NXDOMAIN in Android

-The dynamics of the same error are completely different on an Android platform than on the Windows device.
+The dynamics of the error DNS_Probe_Finished_Nxdomain are completely different on an Android platform than on a Windows device.
 The good part is that things are not as complicated as they seem and can be resolved at home.
-Thus, in smartphones, the below steps have to taken to resolve the issue:
+Thus, in smartphones, the below steps have to be taken to resolve the issue DNS_Probe_Finished_Nxdomain:

 On a Mac system, for the above, you have to start by going to the System Preferences from where you can move to the Network icon and further on to the Advanced tab.